Elgg/Elgg/docs/guides/database.rst

 By user, subtype or site
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you know the user ID you want to get objects for, or the subtype, or
+If you know the user ID you want to get objects for, or the subtype, you have several options.
-the site, you have several options.
-The easiest is probably to call the
-procedural function ``elgg_get_entities``:
+The easiest is probably to call the procedural function ``elgg_get_entities``:

 .. code-block:: php